Frequently Asked Questions - (FAQs)

 Currently we are accepting children in phases 1, 2 and 3.

-Academyati is currently accepting children between the ages of 3-12, with the intention of growing to higher age groups in the future.
+Academyati is currently accepting children between the ages of 3-15, with the intention of growing to higher age groups each year.

 Category #3